IRSS-UBC/NoteroLiteratureReview/README.md

   <img src="https://github.com/IRSS-UBC/NoteroLiteratureReview/blob/main/images/notion_integrations.png" width=50% height=50%>
 </p>

-Name it something you will remember (i.e. Zotero) and make sure that the Associated Workspace is correct.
+  * Name it something you will remember (i.e. Zotero) and make sure that the Associated Workspace is correct.

 <p align="center">
   <img src="https://github.com/IRSS-UBC/NoteroLiteratureReview/blob/main/images/create_integration.png" width=50% height=50%>
 </p>

-Show the generated secret and copy and paste it somewhere to use later
+  * Show the generated secret and copy and paste it somewhere to use later

 <p align="center">
   <img src="https://github.com/IRSS-UBC/NoteroLiteratureReview/blob/main/images/copy_secret.png" width=50% height=50%>
 </p>

-**_Step Two_**: Share the Notion template with the integration.
+**_Step Two_**: Share the Notion Template With the Integration.
   * Go to the Literature Review Template that you duplicated to your Notion workspace
   * Click on the **...** at the top right corner of the page
   * Click **Add connections**